sarah-mclaughlin/docs/docs/routing.md

 sidebar_label: Routing
 custom_edit_url: test
 ---
-`"Routing is the process of selecting a path for traffic in a network, or between or across multiple networks."`
+`"Routing is the process of selecting a path for traffic in a network, between or across multiple networks."`

 In a static page environment every link and location changes would be relative to a file and filename.
 A page for each location (ex: About, Contacts, Home, etc.).

 Every web application is composed by multiple pages too.
 Routing allows you to configure routes that show only the components you specify on the page depending on the route.
-For example, if you have a long list of messages and only want to show the unread messages when they click on a ‘Unread’ button, you can do that with __Shift's Routing__.
+For example, if you have a long list of messages and only want to show the unread messages when the user clicks on a ‘Unread’ button, you can do that with __Shift's Routing__.

 Shift provides __dynamic routing__ in your application in a __easy-to-configure__ way.